 Companies are generally looking at their income metrics for a given period of time.
 When looked at over the same period, they will have different values.

 “Bookings should be the highest value, followed by Billings (depending on how you bill), followed by Recognized Revenue,” according to Andrew Setness, Corporate Controller at Dialsource, a cloud telephony company selling to sales organizations.
 “Planning each of these separately is important for managing cash.”

 When looking at income metrics on a customer basis, bookings, billings and recognized revenues all should end up the same.
 They should end up at the same amount, but at different time periods as the total value of the contract (or booking) is recognized and the vendor meets the performance obligations of the contract.

 - 3-year contract signed = 100% goes into bookings and the number is the same whether you look at it on Day 1 of the contract or after 12 months

-- Customer is billed for one year at the start of the year= one-third of total contract
+- Customer is billed for one year at the start of the year: Billings = one-third of the total contract value

 - Company recognizes revenue ratably over the period of the contract = 1/36th percent recognized monthly so one/third at the end of the first year